-The Dark: Lemony Snicket and Jon Klassen made a scary picture book
+The Dark: Lemony Snicket and Jon Klassen Made a Scary Picture Book

+I’ve long been attracted to spooky books.
 In our son's bookshelf there is one shelf affectionately labeled "the daddy shelf."
 I take great pride in the daddy shelf.
 Not just any book can sneak its way in there.
 And Lemony Snicket's The Dark was the first book that earned its place on the shelf.

 Lemony Snicket is obviously a very talented wordsmith.
 His ability to play with words and sentences lends itself well to a spooky book that thrives on building tension.
-The kid in The Dark is named Laszlo.
-That's a pretty good start.
+The main character in The Dark is named Laszlo.
+That's a pretty good start, isn’t it?
 What a great name.
-I can say with certainty that all Laszlos I meet for the rest of my life will make me think of The Dark.
+I think it’s safe to say that all Laszlos I meet for the rest of my life will make me think of The Dark.

 When I read it to my kids, the dark whispers in a raspy voice.
 To help you imagine what this might be like, snippets of the dark's dialogue include "I want to show you something," "come closer," and "down here".
-And, just so you know, down here means the basement.
+And, just so you know, “down here” is referring to the basement.
+Eek!

 Below you can see the great trailer made by the publisher - Little, Brown - and get a good feel for the atmosphere of The Dark.
 Deep down, I just hope that one day we can all be so lucky to have another Snicket/Klassen combo knock our socks off.